MirageNet/Mirage/doc/Articles/Guides/SceneLoading/index.md

 To customize scene handling you can make a subclass and override the virtual methods.

-If you need more unique logic to load scenes you can have full control by following this this [guide](./Manual.md).
+If you need more unique logic to load scenes you can have full control by following this [guide](./Manual.md).